LTC Bullet: Surplus Won't Save Us

 Even if all projected unified surpluses are saved and used for debt

-If only the Social Security surpluses are saved, unified deficits emerge
+only the Social Security surpluses are saved, unified deficits emerge in 2019.

 "To move into a future with no changes in federal health and retirement

-President adhere to the often-stated goal of saving the Social Security
+Congress and the President adhere to the often-stated goal of saving the Social

-Medicare, and Medicaid increasingly absorb available revenues within the
+Security, Medicare, and Medicaid increasingly absorb available revenues within

-these programs would require more than three-quarters of total federal revenue.
+scenario, these programs would require more than three-quarters of total

 "Little room would be left for other federal spending priorities such as